cpplint/cpplint/CONTRIBUTING.rst

     git fetch google gh-pages

     ## Merge workflow (clean, no new commits)
-    git checkout master -b updates
+    git checkout develop -b updates
     git merge google/gh-pages # this will have a lot of conflicts
     # ... solve conflicts
     git merge -- continue

     ## Rebase workflow (dirty, creates new commits)
     git checkout -b updates FETCH_HEAD
-    git rebase master # this will have a lot of conflicts, most of which can be solved with the next command (run repeatedly)
+    git rebase develop # this will have a lot of conflicts, most of which can be solved with the next command (run repeatedly)
     # solve conflicts with files deleted in our fork (this is idempotent and safe to be called. when cpplint.py has conflicts, it will do nothing)
     git status | grep 'new file:' | awk '{print $3}' | xargs -r git rm --cached ; git status | grep 'deleted by us' | awk '{print $4}' | xargs -r git rm git status --untracked-files=no | grep 'nothing to commit' && git rebase --skip